Banner Image

 Every woman’s experience of the menopause is different, but the average age range is anywhere between 40-55.

 The first signs to look out for are any irregularities with the menstrual cycle; these could be anything from an unusually shorter or longer cycle, very light or heavy bleeding or skipping a cycle for example.
-It is normally after this that women start to experience some of the more common symptoms such as hot flushes.

-What causes menopausal symptoms?
+What causes menopause?

 The menopause occurs when a woman has her last period.
 It signifies that there are no longer any follicles (which contain a woman’s eggs) left in the ovaries.
 During this time, the ovaries essentially shut down and they no longer secrete oestrogen and progesterone; a woman’s two key sex hormones.